blashbrook/folder-gallery/README.md

 ### Environment Variables
 - `PORT`: Server port (default: 3000)
+- `TAG_PATH`: Path to the `tag` CLI tool (default: `/opt/homebrew/bin/tag`)
+  - Only used on macOS for Finder tags functionality
+  - Set this if `tag` is installed in a non-standard location

 ### Command Line Arguments
 - First argument: Directory to scan (default: current directory)